-In this week’s hidden gems we find some solid titles that almost anyone can enjoy.
+In this week's hidden gems we find some solid titles that almost anyone can enjoy.
 From a twin-stick shooter to a casual solitaire game, I saw quite a delicate balance of fun games to play to relax with or adrenaline pumping experiences to get your heart rate up.
-Hope you enjoy the list, thank you for reading.
-Happy g
+Hope you enjoy the list.
+Happy gaming!

 Robot Legions Reborn

 Holy heck!
 That is the only way I know to start off my thoughts on Robot Legions Reborn, a fast paced twin stick shooter that never misses a beat.
 It almost feels like an arcade experience with how quickly you jump into levels and get swarmed by enemies.
 The music is intensely upbeat to reinforce the need always to be moving and firing.
 My favorite part about the game was that it has an upgrade system that you can use after every match.
 You buy upgrades with money earned in levels; some examples would be armor up or fire rate up.

 The only minor complaint I have is that as the difficulty spikes you will most likely find yourself repeating stages to earn money for upgrades.
 I wholeheartedly recommend picking this one up, if it was not for needing to finish the rest of this article I might start it up again!